aspose-cad/Aspose.CAD-Reference-Tutorials/cad/english/java/cad-to-pdf-and-svg-export-options/export-ole-objects-from-cad/_index.md

 A: Yes, Aspose.CAD provides extensive options for customizing export settings, allowing you to tailor the output to your specific requirements.

 **Q: Is there a free trial available for Aspose.CAD?**
-A: Yes, you can explore the capabilities of Aspose.CAD by obtaining a free trial from [here](https://releases.aspose.com/).
+A: Yes, you can explore the capabilities of Aspose.CAD by obtaining a free trial from the [Aspose.CAD free trial page](https://releases.aspose.com/).

 **Q: Where can I get community support for Aspose.CAD?**
 A: Join the Aspose.CAD community at the [forum](https://forum.aspose.com/c/cad/19) to seek assistance and share your experiences.